 Fact 35: Though solar energy is used on a wide scale, it only provides a small fraction of the world’s energy supply.

-Fact 36: Solar energy is used in many applications including Electricity, Evaporation, Biomass, Heating water and buildings and even for transport.
+Fact 36: Solar energy is used in many applications, including Electricity, Evaporation, Biomass, Heating water and buildings and even Transport.

-Fact 37: Large investment is one the primary reason why solar energy is not still not used by many people all over the world.
+Fact 37: Large investment is one of the primary reasons why solar energy is still not used by many people all over the world.